frede791/avl_automation/README.md

 In order to run this program, it is necessary to download AVL and run the setup.sh

+Running individual parts: run just one section TODO: provide custom commands to do this.

 # IMPORTANT POINTS TO NOTE
 A control surface in AVL is always defined from left to right.
 This means you need to first provide the left edge of a surface and then the right edge.
 If you do this the opposite way around, a surface will essentially be defined upside down.